darshanasbg/Ballerina-Secure-Helloworld/README.md

            http:OutResponse res = {};
            basic:HttpBasicAuthnHandler authnHandler = {};
            authz:HttpAuthzHandler authzHandler = {};
+           // authenticate
            if (!authnHandler.handle(req)) {
                res = {statusCode:401, reasonPhrase:"Unauthenticated"};
-           } else if (!authzHandler.handle(req, "scope2", "/sayHello")) {
+	   // to access the resource 'sayHello', a user would need to be in groups which are mapped to 'scope2' } else if (!authzHandler.handle(req, "scope2", "/sayHello")) {
                res = {statusCode:403, reasonPhrase:"Unauthorized"};
            } else {